jstedfast/MimeKit/README.md

 ## Contributing

 The first thing you'll need to do is fork MimeKit to your own GitHub repository.
-Once you do that,

-    git clone git@github.com/<your-account>/MimeKit.git
+For instructions on how to do that, see the section titled **Getting the Source Code**.

 If you use [Xamarin Studio](http://xamarin.com/studio) or [MonoDevelop](http://monodevelop.com), all of the solution files are configured with the coding style used by MimeKit.
 If you use Visual Studio or some other editor, please try to maintain the existing coding style as best as you can.

-Once you've got some changes that you'd like to submit upstream to the official MimeKit repository, simply send me a Pull Request and I will try to review your changes in a timely manner.
+Once you've got some changes that you'd like to submit upstream to the official MimeKit repository, simply send me a **Pull Request** and I will try to review your changes in a timely manner.

 If you'd like to contribute but don't have any particular features in mind to work on, check out the issue tracker and look for something that might pique your interest!